What is electronic filing?

 Is electronic filing secure?

 Yes.
-No one sees your tax information except you, your tax professional (if applicable), the IRS, and the Wisconsin Department of Revenue.
-There are no worries about mail delivery or paper shuffling or inappropriate people seeing your personal or financial information.
+No one sees your tax information except you, your tax professional (if applicable), the IRS, and DOR.
+There are no worries about mail delivery, paper shuffling, or unauthorized people seeing your personal or financial information.
 Internet companies that provide online tax preparation use the industry standard Secure Sockets Layer (SSL) protocol to encrypt your personal data.

 Do I have to electronically file my federal and state income tax returns at the same time?

 Wisconsin is a "piggyback" state.
 That means Wisconsin's electronic filing program works with the federal electronic filing program.
-If you file online or through a tax preparer, you normally file both your federal and state income tax returns together.
+If you file online or through a tax preparer or tax filing software, you normally file both your federal and state income tax returns together.

-If you e-file your federal return, you can still e-file your Wisconsin return at a later time, if your software supports state-only returns.
-Or you can use the department's free Wisconsin
+If you e-file your federal return, you can still e-file your Wisconsin return at a later time if:

-Can all income tax forms and schedules be filed electronically?
+Can all individual income tax forms and schedules be filed electronically?

 Is electronic filing completely paperless?

-After you have submitted your electronic return, you should:
+After you submit your electronic return, you should:

-- Keep copies of the W-2s, 1099s and other documents used to complete your return; and
+- Keep copies of the W-2s, 1099s, and other documents used to complete your return

-- Attach them to your e-filed return (see instructions from your software-paperless filing); or
+- Attach to your e-filed return (see instructions from your software)

-- Mail them to the address listed on the Form W-RA.
+- Mail with Form W-RA to the address listed on Form W-RA

-When can I electronically file my 2017 income tax return?
+When can I electronically file my 2022 individual income tax return?

-The Internal Revenue Service and the Wisconsin Department of Revenue will accept electronically filed income tax returns for tax year 2017 on January 29, 2018.
+The Internal Revenue Service and DOR will begin accepting electronically filed individual income tax returns for tax year 2022 on January 23, 2023.

-If you e-file after April 17, 2018, you must have an extension of time to file with the IRS to prevent being charged a late filing fee (to prevent interest charges, you must pay any amount owed on or before April 17, 2018, even if you have a valid extension of time to file).
-If you e-file after October 15, 2018, you will be charged a late filing fee, plus charged interest on any amount owed.
+If you e-file after April 18, 2023 and owe tax, pay any amount owed on or before April 18, 2023, to avoid interest charges, even if you have a valid extension of time to file.
+If you e-file after October 16, 2023, you will be charged a late filing fee, plus charged interest on any amount owed.